puppetlabs/puppet-docs/source/pe/3.3/install_uninstalling.markdown

 canonical: "/pe/latest/install_uninstalling.html"
 ---

-Use the `puppet-enterprise-uninstaller` script to uninstall PE components on a given node.
-This script can remove a working PE installation, or undo a partially failed installation to prepare for a re-install.
+* If you are uninstalling PE on a puppet master, PuppetDB, or console node (or a monolithic install), refer to [Using the Uninstaller Script](#using-the-uninstaller-script).
+* If you are uninstalling PE from an agent node, refer to [Uninstalling Puppet Enterprise from Agent Nodes](#uninstalling-puppet-enterprise-from-agent-nodes).

 > **About Mac OS X and Windows Agent Uninstallation**
 >